philackm/ScrollableGraphView/README.md

 ### Contribution

 All pull requests are welcome.
-There are a list of features people would like on the issues page, ranging from simple changes to quite complex.
+There is a list of features people would like on the issues page, ranging from simple changes to quite complex.
 Feel free to jump on in.

 ## Contents